vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Added placeholder section for Analyst Notes and Suggestions in PDF report template (TDD, minimal code, 2025-04-27)
 - Implemented equity curve plotting and embedding in PDF report (TDD, minimal code, 2025-04-27)
 - Overlay RSI indicator with annotations for PDF (TDD, minimal code, 2025-04-30)
+- Captured and stored trade entry/exit data for PDF report (trade log is now robustly included and displayed in the PDF Trade Log section; TDD, minimal code, 2025-04-27)

 ---